zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer/load-balancer.md

 * **Security rules** that allow incoming traffic on the ports where services run in the cluster: Cloudera Manager (port 7183), Hue (port 8889), and Big Data Studio (port 30000).
 See [Create Ingress Rules \(Open Ports\)](https://docs.oracle.com/en/cloud/paas/big-data-service/user/define-security-rules.html#GUID-CE7BE686-4047-4DAA-BCE7-3B46BABC321F) in *Using Big Data Service*.

 * **Administrative access** to manage load balancers.
-See "Let network admins manage load balancers" in [Common Policies](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Concepts/commonpolicies.htm) in the Oracle Cloud Infrastructure documentation.
+See "Let network admins manage load balancers" in [Common Policies](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Concepts/commonpolicies.htm)<!--  in the Oracle Cloud Infrastructure documentation-->.

 * An **SSH key pair**.
 The key pair must include the private key that was associated with the cluster when it was created.
 In the steps below, the sample key pair files are named `my-ssh-key` (the private key) and `my-ssh-key.pub` (the public key used when the cluster was created).
-See [Create a Cluster](https://docs.oracle.com/en/cloud/paas/big-data-service/user/create-cluster.html) in *Using Oracle Big Data Service* and [Creating a Key Pair](https://docs.cloud.oracle.com/en-us/iaas/Content/GSG/Tasks/creatingkeys.htm?Highlight=ssh%20key#CreatingaKeyPair) in the Oracle Cloud Infrastructure documentation.
+See [Create a Cluster](https://docs.oracle.com/en/cloud/paas/big-data-service/user/create-cluster.html) in *Using Oracle Big Data Service* and [Creating a Key Pair](https://docs.cloud.oracle.com/en-us/iaas/Content/GSG/Tasks/creatingkeys.htm?Highlight=ssh%20key#CreatingaKeyPair)<!--  in the Oracle Cloud Infrastructure documentation-->.

 * **Access to the cluster file system** (via SSH).
-You must be able to connect directly to the first utility node on your cluster.
+You must be able to connect directly to the first utility node in your cluster.
 To do this, prior to creating a load balancer, you must set up your environment to allow that access.
 For example you can use Oracle FastConnect or Oracle IpSec VPN, you can set up a bastion host, or you can map private IPs to public IP addresses.
 See  [Establish Connections to Nodes with Private IP Addresses](https://docs.oracle.com/en/cloud/paas/big-data-service/user/establish-connections-nodes-private-ip-addresses.html) in *Using Big Data Service*.

 ## **STEP 1:** Gather Information